owos02/Linux-Introduction/README.md

 ##### Update Manager

 Well that's the thing where you will Download updates.
-If you see a Shield in the Bottom right List with an Orage Dot, it means there are Updates.
+If you see a Shield in the bottom right list next to the Time with an Orange Dot, it means there are Updates.

 Updating in Linux only rarely Requires a Reboot.
 Just do them when you see them.
 If there is one that Requires a reboot, well it is not Windows, it will just wait until you decide to Reboot.